Diggs Nightcrawler

-Diggs Nightcrawler (or Wonderbook: Diggs Nightcrawler) is an augmented reality video game for the PlayStation 3.
-Developed by London Studio in collaboration with Moonbot Studios, it is the second game to make use of the Wonderbook peripheral.
-The game was released in Europe on 31 May 2013 and North America on 12 November 2013, alongside Walking with Dinosaurs and Book of Potions.
+Diggs Nightcrawler (or Wonderbook: Diggs Nightcrawler) is a 2013 augmented reality adventure video game developed by London Studio, Moonbot Studios and Exient and published by Sony Computer Entertainment for the PlayStation 3.
+It is the second game to make use of the Wonderbook peripheral.
+The game was released alongside Walking with Dinosaurs and Book of Potions.

 Story

 Chapter One

 The game begins with a short film in which Humpty Dumpty, addressing the player, says he knows he will soon be "bumped off", and asks the player to find his close friend, private detective Diggs Nightcrawler, in order to find out who is responsible.
 The film ends just as Humpty's apparent murderer enters the room (though they are not shown).
 The player then meets with Diggs at his office.
 Diggs agrees to bring the "kid" along, but only because it was Humpty's request.
 A mysterious suited individual appears at the door and hands Diggs an egg bomb, prompting a chase through the city streets, during which the shadowy figure gets away.
 Diggs and the player head to the crime scene where, despite the suspicions of the three little porcine police officers, they find the pieces of Humpty's shell, which are then used to put Humpty together again.
 But, just before they place the last piece, Diggs and the pigs are beaten up under cover of darkness, only to find, when light returns, that Humpty's body has been taken.

 Diggs decides to head to the Frying Pan, a jazz club owned by Humpty, to see his girlfriend Itsy Bitsy in hopes of getting a new lead.
 He is physically barred from entry by Seeno, Hearno, and Speakno, but finds a way around them.
 Itsy lets Diggs hide in her dressing room while she performs a number, where he finds another piece of Humpty's shell.
 Thinking the "shadow" may be trying to frame Itsy, too, Diggs heads to the show floor to warn her.
 Shortly afterward, the three little pigs enter, convinced that Diggs is the murderer, prompting a chase to the club's rear exit.
 After subduing the cops, Diggs finds the shadow making a getaway in his car, with Humpty's body in the back.
 The detective enlists the help of the three blind mice to catch the shadow.